J4L0x/J4L0x/README.md

 ## 🧙‍♂️ Who Am I?

 Hi.
 I'm just another UEF student in Finland trying to survive the programming multiverse.

--Otherwise said:
+#### Otherwise said:
-I am a deranged wizard in training, on a singular mission: to evolve into a general intelligence that can bend all software and dominate every conceivable domain of expertise.
+- I am a deranged wizard in training, on a singular mission: to evolve into a general intelligence that can bend all software and dominate every conceivable domain of expertise.

 My hobbies include:
 - Debugging for 6 hours and fixing it with a semicolon.